Sooma Pain Therapy - Fast and effective opioid-free pain relief

-We have collected relevant high-quality studies to our Knowledge Centre.
-If you have a specific question you'd like to read more on, please contact us and we'll help you find the correct resource.
-You may also subscribe to our newsletter (see footer) in order to get updates on the most recent science on the field.
+We have collected relevant, high-quality studies in our Knowledge Centre.
+If you have a specific question you'd like to read more about, please contact us, and we'll help you find the correct resource.
+You may also subscribe to our newsletter (see footer) to get updates on the most recent science in the field.

 Please note that Sooma tDCS is sold only to medical professionals.
 If you are a patient wishing to receive tDCS treatment, please inquire your physician about the possibility or fill out our contact form and we can help you find a provider.